 If your organization’s name is already claimed – or if your name is too long for a profile handle – you can brainstorm a creative workaround.
 For example, the Atlanta Community Food Bank uses its acronym @acfb as its Instagram handle.
 Another example is The Nature Conservancy, which goes by @nature_org on Instagram.
 If possible, aim to keep your name consistent across as many platforms as possible, including your website URL.

 Once you’ve claimed your accounts, be sure to fill in your organization’s profile details.
 To start, set up your organization’s profile photos.
 Many nonprofits use their logo since this makes it easy to identify your organization.
 For Facebook and Instagram, you’ll want to enroll in Charitable Giving Tools to be able to accept donations.

 Each platform will ask you to fill in different details about your nonprofit.
 For example, on Facebook, you can list your website, address, phone number, email, business hours, and a description of your work.
 You can also add upcoming events, photos, services, job postings, and more.
 On Instagram, you can add a brief bio, location, and weblink.

 Pro tip: Follow like-minded organizations as well as your supporters and stakeholders on social media.
 For example, you can set up your nonprofit to follow your local chamber of commerce, your board members, corporate sponsors, vendors, and nonprofits doing similar work.
 For inspiration, check out Donorbox’s blog post on the top nonprofit influencers you should follow.

-Before you begin posting on social media, be sure you’ve researched your audience.
-This will help you determine which social media platforms are most important for you, as well as what type of content might be most engaging for your audience.
+Before you begin posting online, be sure you’ve researched your audience.
+This will help you determine which nonprofit social media sites are most important for you, as well as what type of content might be most engaging for your audience.